guangchl/dotfiles/vim/MyVimNote.md

         * 0         move to start of the line
         * $         move to end of the line
         * ^         move to beginning of the first word of the line
+        * |         move to beginning of line
         * 5|        go to column 5
     * large range movement
+        * gg        goto beginning of file
+        * G         goto beginning of last line of file
         * :5/5G     goto line number 5
-        * gg        goto beginning of file
-        * G         goto end of file
         * ctrl+u    page up (default: half page)
         * ctrl+d    page down (default: half page)
         * ctrl+f    page forward full screen